-LowLevel value
+LowLevel values

-[value is one string that accepts blank spaces; default value: pm7]
+[two values: two strings; the second string accepts blank spaces; default values: mopac pm7]

-value is any of the semiempirical method (implemented in MOPAC2016) employed to run the MD simulations.
+The first value is the program and the second the semiempirical method.
+So far, qcore and mopac are valid programs.
+For qcore only xtb method is implemented, and for mopac, any of the semiempirical methods of MOPAC2016 can be employed to run the MD simulations.
 You can use a combination of MOPAC keywords.

-If you do not employ the keyword LowLevel_TSopt, explained below in advanced options, both the low-level TS optimizations and MD simulations are carried out using the semiempirical method specified by value[LowLevel].
+If you do not employ the keyword LowLevel_TSopt, explained below in advanced options, both the lowlevel TS optimizations and MD simulations are carried out using the semiempirical method specified by the second value.
 This is in general a good choice both in terms of efficacy and efficiency, and also because all structures will be re-optimized later using ab initio/DFT methods as specified with the keyword HighLevel.